NirDiamant/RAG_Techniques/README.md

 Retrieval-Augmented Generation (RAG) is revolutionizing the way we combine information retrieval with generative AI.
 This repository showcases a curated collection of advanced techniques designed to supercharge your RAG systems, enabling them to deliver more accurate, contextually relevant, and comprehensive responses.

+🔗 For discussions on GenAI, RAG, or custom agents, or to explore knowledge-sharing opportunities, feel free to [connect on LinkedIn](https://www.linkedin.com/in/nir-diamant-759323134/).

 ## Key Features

 - 🧠 State-of-the-art RAG enhancements